 All employers should, therefore, use this rate to compute the taxable value of the fringe benefit on concessional loans for the quarter ending 30th June, 2020.

 Please, note that this regulation does not cover short-term emergency loans such as advances for rental payments and medical expenses for employees.

 MRA would like to remind all employers that failure to comply with the Fringe Benefits Tax Regulations attracts penalties.
-FBT for the fourth quarter is due by 14th July, 2019 and payment should be accompanied by form FBT 2.
+FBT for the fourth quarter is due by 14th July 2020.